 Depending on the severity of the problem, some pupils may be referred to seclusion for a number of days or asked to attend seclusion in a partner school.
-Where a pupil's behaviour has resulted in fixed term exclusion from school for more than 5 days, alternative provision will be put into place.
+Where a pupil's behaviour has resulted in suspension from school for more than 5 days, alternative provision will be put into place.